bimbraw/bimbraw.github.io/_pages/about.md

 News
 ------
 <font size="2"><ul>
+  <li>July, '25 - Presented our paper titled 'Tranfer Learning and Quantization for Efficient AP vs. LA X-Ray View Classification on an Edge Device' at the <a href="https://2025.midl.io/" target="_blank" rel="noopener noreferrer">Medical Imaging with Deep Learning Conference</a> held at University of Utah in Salt Lake City. <a href="https://openreview.net/pdf?id=vZEgKxcUQJ" target="_blank" rel="noopener noreferrer">Paper Link</a>.
   <li>Nov, '24 - Delivered an invited talk titled 'Integrating AI with Ultrasound for Enhanced Human-Machine Interfacing' at the AI in Tele-echography workshop at <a href="https://bhi.embs.org/2024/" target="_blank" rel="noopener noreferrer">IEEE BHI 2024</a>.</li>
   <li>Oct, '24 - GPT Sonography paper based on work done at MERL in Summer 2024 accepted to <a href="https://aim-fm-24.github.io/NeurIPS/" target="_blank" rel="noopener noreferrer">AIM-FM workshop</a> at NeurIPS 2024!</li>
   <li>Oct, '24 - Started full-time work at OnPoint Surgical to advance surgical robotics.</li>